TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml50x/README.txt

   It is essential to use ISE 14.7.
 MIG generation is not supported for any other ISE version in this design.

+  See also instructions below for commands required to simulate if the SGMII adapter is enabled.

 * The SSRAM can be interfaced with the LEON2 Memory controller.
   Start GRMON with -ramrws 1 when the LEON2 controller is used.